Preparing the ground for safe and efficient higher airspace operations in Europe

 “Higher airspace operations represent a unique opportunity for innovation and the ECHO project will help unleash the great potential of this new frontier for flight.
 I am delighted to be in charge of the coordination in the ECHO consortium, which comprises the leading European industry, organisations, institutes and research centres dealing with higher airspace operations”.

-Funded within the framework of Horizon 2020, the work of ECHO on the future definition of a European concept of operations for higher airspace will feed into the ICAO global framework, ensuring a global harmonised approach for higher airspace operations.
+Funded within the framework of Horizon 2020 (grant agreement No 890417), the work of ECHO on the future definition of a European concept of operations for higher airspace will feed into the ICAO global framework, ensuring a global harmonised approach for higher airspace operations.
 It will also constitute the foundation and the starting point for the development of the future European higher airspace operation regulatory framework by the European Union Aviation Safety Agency (EASA).